wp-plugins/flickr-field-for-advanced-custom-fields/readme.txt

 3. Selecting individual photos from your photostream

 == Changelog ==

+= 1.0.6 =
+* Small bugfix to get rid of notification

 = 1.0.5 =
 * Added feature to limit the maximum selectable amount of sets/photos